COSEnu/cosenu_docs/usage.md

 process of the simulation can be thought of as consisting of following steps.

 - Setting up the spatial grid and phase-space bins.
-- Populating the grid points according to the physical problems at hand.
+- Initializing the grid points.
 - Running the simulation.
 - Analysing the results.